lynnfaraday/ruhoh.rb/README.md

 Here are some of the features in this fork.

-**Note:  Due to the epic redesign for Ruhoh 2.1, a lot of the features broke and need to be redesigned as well.
+**Note:  Due to the epic redesign for Ruhoh 2.1, some of the features broke and need to be redesigned.
+I fixed many of them, but there are still a few down for repairs.
 The old stable version is still available on the 1.1 branch.**

 # Completed Features